The Ziwi Peak Dog Food Review:

 When it comes to protein, this brand packs everything your dog needs.

-We love that all meat in Ziwi Peak comes from sustainable sources.
-The beef and venison in these recipes come from free-range, grass-fed animals, while poultry is ethically raised respecting animal’s welfare.
+Every member of our research panel loved that all meat in Ziwi Peak comes from sustainable sources.
+The beef and venison in these recipes come from free-range, grass-fed animals, while poultry is ethically-raised respecting animal’s welfare.
 Plus, they also include a good mix of bones and other internal organs that round up your dog’s nutrition through collagen, connective tissue and other types of non-muscle tissue.

 In contrast, Ziwi Peak air dries their food raw, meaning it isn’t subject to any heat.
 This produces a nutrient dense food by slowly evaporating the ingredients’ moisture.
 According to experts, this offers nutrition similar to raw diets, but in a more convenient form .